Shiimymy/general-knowledge-quiz/README.md

 #### End buttons

 With the End message, two buttons will be displayed.
-The user will have the choice to either restart the game from the question or exit the game totally.
+The user will have the choice to either restart the game from the quizz.html with the username saved or exit the game and redirect to the index.html.

 ![End-buttons](assets/images/end-buttons.jpg)